 (2) the Downgraded Party shall be required to deliver (or cause to be delivered) not later than the close of business on the second Local Business Day following such Credit Rating Event all Posted Collateral in its possession or held on its behalf to a commercial bank or trust company organized under the law of the United States or a political subdivision thereof, with a Credit Rating of at least “A-” in the case of S&P or “A3” in the case of Moody’s (“Qualified Institution”), approved by the non-Downgraded Party (which approval shall not be unreasonably withheld) to a segregated, safekeeping or custody account (“Collateral Account”) within such Qualified Institution with the title of the Collateral Account indicating that the property contained therein is being held as Posted Collateral for the Downgraded Party.
 The Qualified Institution shall serve as Custodian with respect to the Posted Collateral in the Collateral Account, and shall hold such Posted Collateral in accordance with the terms of this Annex and for the security interest of the Downgraded Party and, subject to such security interest, for the ownership of the non-Downgraded Party.

+[(b) All Posted Collateral that is to be transferred to Party B as the Secured Party pursuant to Paragraphs 3 and 5 shall be transferred to and held by a Qualified Institution approved by Party A (which approval shall not be unreasonably withheld) to be held in a Collateral Account within such Qualified Institution with the title of the Collateral Account indicating that the property contained therein is being held as Posted Collateral for Party B. The Qualified Institution shall serve as Custodian with respect to the Posted Collateral in the Collateral Account, and shall hold such Posted Collateral in accordance with the terms of this Annex and for the security interest of Party B and, subject to such security interest, for the ownership of Party A.]

-(iii) For purposes of Section 5(a)(iii) of this Agreement, failure by a party to comply with any of the obligations under this Section 13(g) will constitute an Event of Default with respect to such party if the failure continues for two (2) Local Business Days after notice of the failure is given to that party.
+(iii) For purposes of Section 5(a)(iii) of this Agreement, failure by a party to comply with any of the obligations under this Paragraph 13(g) will constitute an Event of Default with respect to such party if the failure continues for two (2) Local Business Days after notice of the failure is given to that party.

 (h) Distributions and Interest Amount.